Nord Gerfaut

 The Nord Gerfaut (Gyrfalcon) was a French delta-wing experimental research aircraft.
 It was the first European aircraft to exceed Mach 1 in level flight without the use of an afterburner.
 A pair of aircraft were built for the primary purpose of investigating the transonic regime.
 The Gerfaut I conducted its maiden flight in 1954; it was followed by the improved Gerfaut II two years later.
 Both aircraft were flown for several years for experimental purposes, being significantly upgraded over time.
-During the course of these test flights, the second prototype establishment multiple time-to-altitude world records.
+During the course of these test flights, the second prototype established multiple time-to-altitude world records.
 In the late 1950s, the type was used to flight-test various aerial missiles.
 Both aircraft performed their final flights in 1959; they were subsequently used as targets at the Military Test Range at Cazaux.

 Development and description

 The Nord 1402 Gerfaut had its origin in a series of state-sponsored studies into delta and swept wings.
 To provide data for these studies Arsenal de l'Aéronautique (SFECMAS's nationalised predecessor, which was later merged with SNCAN to form Nord Aviation) built a wooden glider, the Arsenal 1301, that could be fitted with both delta and swept wings and with and without canards.
 Towed to the release point by SNCAC Martinet, Douglas DC-3 or SNCASE Languedoc transport aircraft, the glider provided valuable data for the design of the Gerfaut.

 Based on this data SFECMAS's chief designer, Jean Galtier, initiated the 1400, 1500 and 1910 interceptor projects with delta wings and different types of propulsion systems.
 The 1400 developed into the Gerfaut series, the 1500 became the Nord Griffon, while the 1910, ambitiously specified with two large ramjet engines, was never pursued.

 Different versions of the Arsenal / SFECMAS 1400 were studied: